lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 ---

 #### **3. Expected Information**
-The type of information (e.g. a reason, consequence, location) that was added is usually expected by the reader for the specific verb and can thus be inferred more easily – either from the verb itself, the context or reasoning.
-This category therefore often occurs in combination with other categories.
+The type of information (e.g. a reason, consequence, location) that was added is usually expected by the reader for the specific verb.

 [comment]: # (For instance, it is typical to mention the reason for surprise, however, it is possible to omit it, as the next example shows.)